JoelLamata/DND-Obsidian/dm/compendium/objects/generic-object.md

 obsidianUIMode: preview
 cssclasses: json5e-object
 tags:
-- compendium/src/5e/dmg
+- ttrpg-cli/compendium/src/5e/dmg
 - ttrpg-cli/object/size/varies
 - ttrpg-cli/object/type/generic
-aliases: ["Generic Object"]
+aliases:
+- Generic Object
 ---
 # Generic Object
-*Source: Dungeon Master's Guide p.
-246. Available in the SRD.*
+%%-- Embedded content starts on the next line. --%% *Source: Dungeon Master's Guide p.
+246. Available in the <span title='Systems Reference Document (5.1)'>SRD</span>*

 When characters need to saw through ropes, shatter a window, or smash a vampire's coffin, the only hard and fast rule is this: given enough time and the right tools, characters can destroy any destructible object.
 Use common sense when determining a character's success at damaging an object.
 Can a fighter cut through a section of a stone wall with a sword?
 No, the sword is likely to break before the wall does.